DiegoCPdev/Dev-Diego-Paulino/README.en.md

 ---

-## About me
+## About Me

-I currently work as a construction site supervisor in civil engineering.
-Although I followed a family-driven path in this field, I’ve always had a strong interest in technology.
+I currently work as a construction manager in civil engineering, but I've always been passionate about technology.
+Influenced by family, I initially followed a career in construction, but at the age of 21, I decided to pursue my true interest: software development.

-At 21, I decided to pursue my real passion: software development.
-I’m now transitioning to tech and will begin my degree in Systems Analysis and Development at FIAP next semester.
+I'm transitioning careers and aiming to become a back-end developer.
+Next semester, I’ll begin a degree in Systems Analysis and Development at FIAP.

 ---

-## What I’m studying
+## What I'm Studying

 ### Main language
 - JavaScript

-### Tools I use daily
+### Daily tools
 - Node.js
 - Git
 - Visual Studio Code
 - Windows 11

 ### Programming fundamentals
-- Logic and algorithms
+- Logic and problem-solving
 - Variables and data types
 - Logical and arithmetic operators
-- Loops
+- Loops (repetition structures)
 - Conditionals
 - Functions
 - Arrays and objects